-The population of New Zealand is 4.79 million which when compared to that of the slightly smaller UK with 66.77 million makes it clear just how much space is available in this beautiful country.
+The population of New Zealand is just hitting the 5 million mark which when compared to that of the slightly smaller UK with 66.77 million makes it clear just how much space is available in this beautiful country.
 If you’re looking to escape crowds and traffic jams then New Zealand has a lot to offer.

 18. Clean air